End of the Year Celebration Puente Photo

 What Is Puente Photo with Students

-History and Benefits of the Puente Program
+History of the Puente Program and Components

 The Puente Project is a national award-winning program that has improved the college-going rate of tens of thousands of California's educationally underrepresented students since 1981.